Nebula Genomics DNA Report for Diabetes

 Genetics of type 2 diabetes

 The genetic risk of type 2 diabetes is not solely restricted to a single gene.
 In fact, multiple genes across the genome underline this type.
-Some of these genes associated with type 2 are TCF7L2, PPARG, IRS1, KCNJ11, WFS1, HNF1A, HNF1B, CAPN10.
+Some of these genes that increase type 2 diabetes risk are TCF7L2, PPARG, IRS1, KCNJ11, WFS1, HNF1A, HNF1B, CAPN10.

-Much about the interactions among these genes remains unclear.
-However, one of the few studies (in a population of Ashkenazi Jews) on genetic interplay has demonstrated that the TCF7L2-HNF4A and TCF7L2-WFS1 associations tend to increase the risk of developing the disorder.
+Much about the interactions among these genes involved remains unclear.
+However, one of the few studies (in a population of Ashkenazi Jews) on genetic interplay has demonstrated that the TCF7L2-HNF4A and TCF7L2-WFS1 associations tend to increase the genetic risk of developing diabetes.

 In addition to the genetic component, environment and socio-economic status reportedly impacts the onset of type 2 diabetes.
 Although not causal, the physical environment, air pollution, and noise are linked with the increased incidence.
 Moreover, socioeconomic status is also associated with diabetes.
 For example, low socio-economic status has been attributed to about 40% – 60% of risk.

 DNA viruses and RNA viruses have the potential to destroy cells in the pancreas, thereby interfering with insulin metabolism.
 Studies in mice have proved that such auto-immune disruption causes type 1.
 In another example, the Hepatitis C Virus that causes hepatic steatosis and insulin resistance may also lead to type 2.